erimcg/Using-D3js/01_01_creating_selections.md

 ```

 Note that `selection.filter` preserves the parents of the `selection` on which it is called, but does not preserve the indexes of the remaining elements in groups `NodeLists`.

-## Selection Size
-The `d3.selection` type has two methods that allow us determine if a selection is empty and determine how many elements are in the selection.
-Note that unlike other selection methods, these to methods do not return selection objects.

-+ [selection.empty()](https://github.com/d3/d3-selection/blob/master/README.md#selection_empty) - returns true if the selection is empty
-+ [selection.size()](https://github.com/d3/d3-selection/blob/master/README.md#selection_size) - returns the number of elements in the selection

 ## Auxiliary Functions